gortonator/bsds-6650/labs/lab-1.md

   - Make these ports accessible from "My IP" for when you are working from home and the University subnet for when you are working on campus
   - Under no circumstances open any port to everywhere.
 You will get hacked and lose your account.
 * Install tomcat - [Follow the instruction for the first 5 steps](https://techviewleo.com/install-tomcat-on-amazon-linux/)
-  - ignore the instructions to configure the firewall service atthe end of Step 3.
+  - ignore the instructions to configure the firewall service at the end of Step 3.
+  - ignore setting up httpd - we are using tomcat instead
 * Tomcat listens on port 8080, so in your browser go to http://{your public IP address}:8080 and you should see the Tomcat homepage

 Once you get this far, life looks pretty good.
 First mission accomplished!
 In 3 weeks you'l; be able to do all this in your sleep.